zelanko/sql-docs.pt-br/docs/t-sql/statements/alter-login-transact-sql.md

 ## <a name="syntax"></a>Sintaxe

 ```
--- Syntax for Azure SQL Database and Azure SQL Data Warehouse
+-- Syntax for Azure SQL Database

 ALTER LOGIN login_name
   {